 When no more color transfers to the cloth, blot with a dry cloth until all liquid is absorbed.
 Dip a clean white cloth in plain cool water and sponge to rinse the area.
 Do not leave any solution on the carpet to attract soil.

 Blot with a clean dry cloth and allow to air dry.
 Vacuum to lift carpet fibers.

 If any traces of red dye stain remains, mix a solution of oxygen-based bleach and cool water following product directions.
-(DO NOT mix the ammonia and oxygen-based bleach together or ammonia with any other cleaning product because hazardous fumes can occur.)
-Sponge the solution onto the stained carpet area and allow to work for at least one hour before blotting away with a dry paper towel.
+(DO NOT combine ammonia and oxygen-based bleach or mix ammonia with any other cleaning product because hazardous fumes can occur.)
+Sponge the solution onto the stained carpet area and allow it to work for at least one hour before blotting away with a dry paper towel.
 Repeat if necessary and then sponge with plain water and allow to air dry.